 Composed 2008.
-Violin, cello, narrator, 10′.
-(See below for a live recording and the first page of music.)
+Violin, cello, narrator, 13′.
 From a story compiled by the Brothers Grimm; version by K.S.
 Commissioned and premiered by Auricolae, 9 Jun 2008, Media Elementary School.
 Funded by Musicopia through a grant by the American Composers Forum, Philadelphia Chapter.
+Music available for sale from MusicSpoke, where you can see the entire score and listen along.

 Auricolae, meaning “little ears,” is a children’s concert ensemble of violin, cello, and narrator, created by David Yang, violist, founder of the Newburyport Chamber Music Festival, and director of Chamber Music at the University of Pennsylvania.
 David commissioned The Bremen Town Musicians in 2008, and they performed it dozens of times, and recorded it.
 It has since been taken up by other ensembles across the country, and as far away as Australia and Qatar, and in the Philadelphia Orchestra “Our City, Your Orchestra” 2021 chamber music series.
 In 2016 the conductor Kenneth Woods, one of the first cellists to perform Bremen with Auricolae, asked me to orchestrate it for his English Symphony Orchestra.
 They have since performed and recorded it, narrated by Gemma Whelan.
 I’ve adapted the Brothers Grimm story for my libretto, changing none of the salient features of this tale of four animals who, seeking fortune in the far city of Bremen, fall among thieves, outwit them, and find their good fortune as friends together, never arriving in Bremen.